Boghall and Bathgate Caledonia Pipe Band

 The Peoples Ford Boghall and Bathgate Caledonia Pipe Band is a pipe band from West Lothian, Scotland which formed in 1972.
 The band has competed in Grade 1 since being promoted to that level in 1980.

-Throughout its competitive history, the band has not won the World Pipe Band Championships, though it has been runner up four times and has won the drum corps prize 6 times to date under Tom Brown MBE and his son Gordon Brown.
+Throughout its competitive history, the band had not won the World Pipe Band Championships until 2023, though it has been runner up four times and has won the drum corps prize 6 times to date under Tom Brown MBE and his son Gordon Brown.

+The band is currently led by Pipe Major Calum Watson and Leading Drummer Kerr McQuillan.

 History

 In 1972, a few townspeople of Boghall in West Lothian decided that they would try to form a pipe band.
 An advertisement was put in the local newspaper for young people wanting to learn the pipes or drums, and a group of primarily young players began practising at a Bathgate school.
 As with many youth bands, numerous adults and committee members from the community were necessary to keep the band running during its early years.

 The band rose quickly through the lower grades and a Novice grade band was created in 1977 to handle additional youth who were joining the band.
 By 1978, the original band had won the Champion of Champions title in Grade Two while the Novice band was upgraded to Juvenile.

 The senior band was promoted to Grade 1 in 1980, and throughout the subsequent decade its drum corps won every single major drumming prize.
 The band as a whole proceeded to win the Scottish, British and European Championships during that decade.